westernwontons/geolocate/README.md

 # Geolocate

 Geolocate is a CLI app to fetch geolocation data from various providers.
-Currently, we support (ip2location)[https://www.ip2location.com/] and (ipgeolocation)[https://ipgeolocation.io/].
+Currently, we support [ip2location](https://www.ip2location.com/) and [ipgeolocation](https://ipgeolocation.io/).
-If you'd like others to be supported, you're welcome to create an issue.
+If you'd like others to be supported, you're welcome to create a feature request.

 ## Installation